The ongoing story of relocating to Belize, Central America, and building our new home.

 The road definitely “less traveled” by me of not only moving to Belize, moving into a small cabana, and being here during the construction of our final home, does have challenges.
 Trust me when I say it’s not all walking the beautiful beaches, eating fresh seafood, and sipping exotic rum cocktails, or a cold Belikin and sushi every day, but close.

 Although more rarely these days, fresh sushi and a couple Belikins at the Tipsy Tuna in Placencia.

-The fact many call Belize and most of Central America “3rd world countries”, and not matter how improved the internet service, sewer, electric and phone service becomes, it still is.
-As I have traveled much of the globe, and experienced first hand what poverty, corruption, crime and war can do to countries, everyone needs to realize how frickin good you have it in the U.S. and Canada.
+The fact many call Belize and most of Central America “3rd world countries”, and no matter how improved the internet service, sewer, electric and phone service becomes, it still is.
+As I have traveled much of the globe and experienced first hand what poverty, corruption, crime, and war can do to countries, everyone needs to realize how frickin good you have it in the U.S. and Canada.

 “South of Bistro”?

 When our cabana was dropped on the property, my builder had arranged for electricity to be installed and turned on, if you remember that fiasco.
 But when it came time to receive a bill, I didn’t, for three months!
 Finally, I googled “Placencia Belize Electric Company”, and found nothing.
 I had to call my builder and ask where it was.
 Same for the water company, who after four months still has not sent me a bill, and I need to address.
 And on the term “send”, there is no mail delivery, because there is no physical address for my home!
 When I paid my electric bill, I noticed the “address” they had for my cabana was “a couple lots south of Maya Beach Bistro:?